digital-bauhaus/python-project-template/README.md

    `src/$YOURPROJECT/__init__.py` accordingly.

 ## Poetry Quickstart

+[Poetry](https://poetry.eustace.io/) is used to build the package.
+After installing Poetry, you can install this package with:

+    poetry install

 Poetry handles all the dependencies and virtual environments for you.
 To run your code from and in your virtual environment prepend `poetry run` to your